Lake District, Dalemain Mansion Foraging Courses

 ABOUT THE COURSE

-Dalemain is one of the most beautiful and impressive stately houses in the north west of England, and is part of the UNESCO world heritage site.
+Dalemain Mansion is one of the most beautiful and impressive stately homes in the northwest of England and is part of a UNESCO World Heritage Site.

-Dalemain is the centre of the world for Marmalade.
-Jane Hasell-McCosh founded the World’s Original Marmalade Awards to celebrate her love for this orange preserve, with entries all over the world including Japan, Australia, South Korea, India and the Czech Republic.
-Visitors to Dalemain’s shop can taste a selection of marmalades that have been officially named the finest in the world, as well as Dalemain’s own range, which includes a 17th century recipe from the Dalemain archives.
+Dalemain is also the centre of the world for marmalade!
+Jane Hasell-McCosh founded the Dalemain World Marmalade Awards & Festival, with entries arriving from as far away as Japan, Australia and India.
+In the Dalemain shop you can taste marmalades that have been officially named the finest in the world, as well as Dalemain’s own range, which includes a 17th century recipe from the estate’s archives.

 COURSE LOCATION